Two Super Bowls have gone to overtime: Super Bowl LI and Super Bowl LVIII.

 Super Bowl Overtime Rules

-For example, if the Kansas City Chiefs score a touchdown (plus an extra point) on their first possession of overtime against the Philadelphia Eagles, the Eagles have one possession to score at least seven points.
+For example, if the Baltimore Ravens score a touchdown (plus an extra point) on their first possession of overtime against the San Francisco 49ers, the 49ers has one possession to score at least seven points.

-If the Eagles don’t score or score fewer than seven points, the game is over and the Chiefs win.
+If the 49ers doesn’t score or score fewer than seven points, the game is over and the Ravens win.

-If the Eagles score eight points (i.e., a touchdown and two-point conversion), the game is over and the Eagles win.
+If the 49ers score eight points (i.e., a touchdown and two-point conversion), the game is over and the 49ers win.

-If the Eagles score exactly seven points, the game continues and is played until the next score.
+If the 49ers score exactly seven points, the game continues and is played until the next score.

 If the team that kicks off in overtime scores on special teams (safety or touchdown) or defense (safety or touchdown), the game is over.